 Chola Pass

-After 3 long hours of slow moving through undulating glacial terrain, we made it to Thaknak soaked the bone.
+After 3 long hours of slow moving through undulating glacial terrain, we made it to Thaknak soaked to the bone.
 Every trekker in the Teahouse huddled around the small furnace fueled by dried yak dung.
 Slowly drying our gear, we enjoyed many cups of hot tea and fueled up with Dal Bhat before our big climb over the pass tomorrow.

 We are on day 11 of our trip, signifying the halfway mark.
 We have come so far, but looking at the map, it’s obvious we still have a long way to go.
 Poor weather certainly makes it more difficult to stay positive, but we are taking it day by day and trying not to get ahead of ourselves.